-Patients with advanced illness must make important care decisions throughout their health care journeys.
-As they approach end of life, these decisions become even more significant as patients consider treatment options, palliative care, life-support measures, and hospice care.
+People living with serious illnesses must make important healthcare decisions throughout their healthcare journeys.
+As they approach end-of-life, these decisions become even more consequential as patients consider treatment goals, palliative care, and life-support measures.

-Too often, an end-of-life care conversation is the elephant in the clinician’s exam room.
-Even though patients and their families facing life-limiting illness want their doctors to be up front with them about their prognosis and what their care choices are, clinicians tend to put off initiating advance care planning conversations.
-It’s not uncommon for these conversations to take place during a health crisis or emergency when it is more stressful for everyone involved and there are fewer options.
+Too often, an end-of-life care conversation is the elephant in the exam room.
+Even though patients and their families facing life-limiting illnesses want their doctors to be upfront with them about their prognosis and care choices, providers tend to put off initiating end-of-life care discussions.
+It’s not uncommon for these conversations to occur during a health crisis or emergency when it is more stressful for everyone involved, and fewer options are left.

-Having access to a comprehensive library of high-quality video-based decision aids supports the timely delivery of advance care planning to patient populations with advanced illness by:
+By facilitating access to a comprehensive library of high-quality video-based decision aids, health organizations can support the timely delivery of goal-concordant care to their patient populations with serious illness in the following ways:

-- Expanding opportunities for shared decision making by helping to overcome common barriers for both clinicians and their patients.
+- Expand opportunities for shared decision making by helping to overcome the common barriers for both clinicians and their patients.

-- Enhancing patient-centered care with a variety of topics that can be individualized to each patient’s information needs.
+- Enhance patient-centered care by offering a variety of topics that can be individualized to meet each patient’s information needs.

-- Empowering patients by putting them in the driver’s seat to make informed decisions about care on their own terms, at their own pace, and based on what matters most to them.
+- Empower patients by putting them in the driver’s seat to make informed decisions about care on their own terms, at their own pace, and based on what matters most to them.

-- Educating patients and families about complex disease processes, care options, and life-support measures in a way that is easily understood.
+- Improve health literacy by educating patients and families about complex disease processes, care options, and life support measures in a way that is easily understood.

-- Communicating visually, which has been shown to be highly effective for educating patients about their health and engaging them in shared decision making.
+- Communicate visually, which has been shown to be highly effective for educating patients about their health and engaging them in shared decision making.

-- Helping clinicians respect patients’ choices with the assurance they are avoiding unwanted or aggressive care and delivering care that is aligned with their patients’ values
+- Help clinicians respect patients’ choices with the assurance they are avoiding unwanted or aggressive care and delivering care that is aligned with their patients’ values.

-- Easing the transition from the treatment stage of a serious illness to end-of-life care by facilitating difficult end-of-life conversations.
+- Ease the transition from the treatment stage of a serious illness to end-of-life care by facilitating difficult end-of-life conversations.

 Evidence shows that advance care planning initiatives aimed at high-risk, high-needs patients improve outcomes and patient experience while reducing health-related costs.
 They also boost population health and lead to safer care.
-Because of these findings, CMS is incentivizing advance care planning with new billing codes and a new payment model for the seriously ill population.
+Because of these findings, CMS reimburses providers for delivering advance care planning services and continues to explore new models to improve the care of those with serious illnesses.

-Most importantly, advance care planning enables patients and their families to make informed decisions about medical care at the end of life that is in line with their wishes and values.
-Video decision aids can make advanced illness care discussions easier and more effective if they are evidence-based and meet the health literacy needs of patients.
+Advance care planning enables patients and their families to make informed decisions about medical care at the end of life that align with their wishes and values.
+Video decision aids can make discussions about serious illnesses easier and more effective if they are evidence-based and meet the health literacy needs of patients.
 When these conversations happen – ideally earlier in the patient journey – everyone benefits.